Post Office Telecoms Vulnerability Policy

 We understand how difficult it can be when a friend or family member has passed away.
 Our Customer Services team are here to make the process of changing the owner or closing a broadband or phone account as easy as possible for you.

 Simply call our Customer Services team on 0345 600 3210 (free from a Post Office Home Phone) to notify Post Office of the loss of the account holder.
 Our dedicated Customer Services team operates Monday - Saturday between 8.00am – 8:00pm, Sundays 9am to 6pm and are able to help you.

 What you’ll need.

 To find the right account, we’ll just need the account holders name and the account number (you can find this on the most recent bill) or the address of the property.
-Note that we don’t need a copy of the death certificate.

 What happens next?